 They’re also discussing an income tax for investors in crypto assets of 0.03% – extremely low by any measure.

-As a result, all financial transactions except for government spending, international transactions, and bank deposits must currently be made in rupiah.
+As a result, all financial transactions except for government spending, international transactions, and bank deposits must be made in rupiah.
+Banks in Indonesia are forbidden from facilitating the use of crypto as a form of payment.

-In addition, both the East Java branch of Indonesia’s largest Islamic organization and the National Ulema Council (MUI) have deemed cryptocurrency as haram – banning its use based on its uncertainty, wagering, and harm.
+Plus, both the East Java branch of Indonesia’s largest Islamic organization and the National Ulema Council (MUI) have deemed cryptocurrency as haram – banning its use based on its uncertainty, wagering, and harm.

 Buying Real Estate in Indonesia